-The cost of your neck liposuction surgery will depend on several factors, including the surgeon you choose, the location of the procedure, and the extent of treatment.
+The neck liposuction cost will depend on several factors, including the surgeon you choose, the location of the procedure, and the extent of treatment.
 Generally, you can expect to pay between $3,000 and $5,000 for the surgery.

 However, some insurance plans may cover the chin reduction surgery cost if you do it for medical reasons.
 For example, if you have a condition causing excess fat to accumulate in your neck and jawline area, your insurance company may pay for part or all of the surgery.

-Check with your insurance provider before scheduling your surgery to determine if they’ll cover the cost.
+Check with your insurance provider before scheduling your surgery to determine if they’ll cover the neck lift cost.